dalguete/docker/examples/_web_structure/docker/README.md

   See `` `pwd` ``: that helps to create the correct path to the script.

+* `-v </path/to/host/folder>:</path/to/container/folder>` mount a host folder into the container.
+Not all containers would need this.
 * `<image-name>` as it name states, that's the image name to use
 * `[optional-command]` command to execute.
 Set as optional, because images are supposed to execute something by default (check **ONBUILD** option set in dockerfiles in *examples* folder apps).